jdhao/nvim-config/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- A clear and concise description of what the bug is. -->

-Steps to reproduce the behavior:
+Steps to reproduce the issue:

 1.
 2.